arnabnandikgp/shardo/README.md

 2. Sign in with your credentials at `/signin`
 3. Access the dashboard at `/dashboard`
 4. Enter recipient address and amount to send SOL
-5. Confirm and sign the transaction
+5. Confirm and sign the transaction (using TSS/MPC flows)

 ## API Endpoints